Nipple

 Tenderness, some swelling and crust

 Normal.
-The nipple is sensitive tissue — expect a few days of pronounced tenderness.
-Saline twice daily, soft clean fabric against the site, sleep on your back where possible.
+The nipple is sensitive tissue.
+Expect a few days of pronounced tenderness.
+Rinse once a day under warm running water, soft clean fabric against the site, sleep on your back where possible.
 No touching except to clean.

 Inflammation reduces, routine becomes easier

-Continue saline rinse.
+Continue the daily warm-water rinse.
 Most fabric contact becomes comfortable.
 Avoid activities that snag the barbell ends — high-movement sports without a supportive bra, bags with straps that cross the chest at barbell height.

 Come in for assessment before changing jewellery